Is it OK to be friends with your manager?

 Responses were mixed.
 Some considered friendships key to workplace happiness.
 Others were more skeptical, citing the dangers of blurring the boundaries between manager and report.

 Dr. Barnett shared the following thoughts: “When you’re too close to someone it’s very difficult to have the tough conversations that need to be had.
 You might be looking out for their feelings when what they need to hear is direct feedback and maybe some tough love.”

 Barnett’s comments make sense—especially within the context of PI.
 Here, everyone wears their behavioral pattern on their sleeve (or, rather, posts it on their desk).
 While this leads to better interactions and tighter relationships—even between managers and their direct reports—it also encourages greater self-awareness and accountability.
 This promotes honesty within the organization, allowing for healthy conflict and genuine growth.

-Inspired by the Globe’s piece and Dr. Barnett’s contribution, we reached out to other PI employees to get their opinion on the subject.
+Inspired by the Globe’s piece and Dr. Barnett’s contribution, we reached out to other PI employees, longtime and first-time managers alike, to get their opinion on the subject.
 Here’s what they had to say:

 Will Otto, Talent Design Manager

 Bosses can be friends, but they don’t have to be—and many great managers will choose being a mentor over being a friend.
 But the best people managers understand what makes you tick, know what you care about at and outside of work, and push you to be your absolute best self.
 Like a long-time close friend who’s willing to call you on your BS, your manager’s job is to make you successful.
 They should be rooting for you when things are hard—and pushing you to never make things too easy.
 So maybe the best way to think of it is that you should be very friendly and care about one another personally, but not quite be “friends.”
 It’s a complex relationship!